Table of Contents

 - Make your submenu appear with different animation effects.

-Now let’s see how it works in the real-life examples and go through our WordPress mega menu tutorial.
+Now let’s see how it works in real-life examples and go through our WordPress mega menu tutorial.

 Step 1.
 Create or select a menu